KongXing0819/Nothing/README.md

 # Nothing
 Here is a PowerShell script to select which group shoud do something.
-No More
+No More.
-Just these
+Just these.